AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit3.md

 ### Activity 3.5.1

 **Directions:** Using logical and relational operators, write a program that will take 3 numbers and return the if the number is greater than, less than or equal to the other two numbers.
 Print out the results of your program.
-Submit this assignment as a replit on Canvas.
+Submit your replit link on Canvas.

 ```java
 Enter the first number